yinpinglai/lcs_the_phone_book_application/README.md

     self.storage_filename = 'contacts.json'
     self.storage_filepath = os.path.join(PROJECT_PATH, 'tmp', self.storage_filename)
 ```
+*Figure 4.4.1 - The code snippet of the concrete implementation of the Contacts Storage class*

 During the initialization, it fetches the temporary JSON file path by the os.path.join method.
 It stores the file path into the storage_filepath state.
 The contact storage object carries out the read/write operations for all contact records to the temporary JSON file.
 The full code of the definition of the Contacts Storage, please see [here](https://github.com/yinpinglai/lcs_the_phone_book_application/blob/master/definitions/contacts_storage.py).